Halley Research Station: Halley VI

 Halley VI is a string of eight modules which, like Halley V, are jacked up on hydraulic legs to keep it above the accumulation of snow.
-Unlike Halley V, there are retractable giant skis on the bottom of these legs, which allow the building to be relocated periodically.
+Unlike most of Halley V, there are retractable giant skis on the bottom of these legs, which allow the building to be relocated periodically.

 The Drewry summer accommodation building and the garage from Halley V were dragged to the Halley VI location and continue to be used.
 The Workshop and Storage Platform (WASP) provides storage for field equipment and a workshop for technical services.
 There are six external science cabooses which house scientific equipment for each experiment spread across the site and the Clean Air Sector Laboratory (CASLab) 1 km from the station.

 Design competition

 An architectural design competition was launched by RIBA Competitions and the British Antarctic Survey in June 2004 to provide a new design for Halley VI.
 The competition was entered by a number of architectural and engineering firms.
 The winning design, by Faber Maunsell and Hugh Broughton Architects was chosen in July 2005.